jybragg/Node.js_MySQL/README.md

 # StoreFront

 ## Description
 StoreFront is an Amazon-like app that uses Node.js and MySQL.
-The app will take in orders from customers and deplete stock from the store's inventory.
+This Command Line Interfacing Application will take in orders from customers and deplete stock from the store's inventory.

 ## How the App works: